-In addition, BNL decreased its energy consumption and increased savings.
+BNL continues to decrease its energy consumption and increase savings.
 In the past ten years, water consumption total was approximately half the 1999 total-a reduction of nearly 30 million gallons per year.
-BNL's energy use per square foot in 2018 was 30 percent less than in FY 2003.
-The Laboratory kept electric use at a minimum during the peak demand periods, mainly by scheduling the Relativistic Heavy Ion Collider's (RHIC) maintenance shut-down period during the summer season's peak energy demand period.
-This scheduling reduced the electric demand by 25 MW, saving approximately \$1 million in electric demand costs.
-Finally, natural gas was used to meet over 98 percent of the heating and cooling needs of the Laboratory's major facilities in 2018, further reducing GHG emissions.

-Chapter 2 of this report describes the elements and implementation of BNL's EMS and P2 Program in more detail.
+In 2019, natural gas was used to meet over 99 percent of the heating and cooling needs of the Laboratory's major facilities, further reducing greenhouse (GHG) emissions.
+The Laboratory also scheduled operations at the Relativistic Heavy Ion Collider to avoid peak demand periods.
+This reduced the electric demand by approximately 25 megawatts (MW), saving approximately \$1.0 million in electric demand costs.
+In addition, the 2019 output from the Lab's Long Island Solar Farm was 50.6 million kWh and resulted in an avoidance of approximately 33,000 tons of carbon.
+Chapter 2 of this report further describes these and other sustainability efforts, as well as implementation of BNL's EMS and P2 Program, in more detail.